 17: Line 713: I don't think "seeing" Wang et al (submitted) is possible at this stage of publication.

 This is obviously true.
-Wang et al was recently resubmitted after initial submission.
+Wang et al was recently resubmitted.
 We hope that we can change the submission status to an accepted/in press status during the MS-proof correction.
 Nonetheless, we deleted “see” from the text!

 18. Line 718: New paragraph?